GabrielSlima/microservices-archictecture-breakdown-process-guide/example.md

         Then the region-specific price analysis should be displayed And it should show detailed information about market prices for that region

-Business Capability, Domain, Subdomain, and Bounded Context:
+## Business Capability, Domain, Subdomain, and Bounded Context

     Business Capability: Market Analysis and Research
     Domain: Electricity Trading
     Subdomain/Bounded Context: Market Data Integration and Visualization

-Entities, Value Objects, and Aggregations:
+## Entities, Value Objects, and Aggregations

     Entities: MarketDataPoint, Region, MarketPrice
     Value Objects: PriceRange, TimePeriod
     Aggregations: MarketPriceDashboard, MarketPriceAnalysis

-Microservices and Features:
+## Microservices and Features

     Market Data Service:
         Features: